The 'Vocab Box': A Paper System That Automates Your Flashcards

 If you’re curious about the pattern:

 The actual schedule distributes reviews across a 64-day cycle to keep your daily workload manageable.
-Just follow the printed schedule—don’t try to calculate it yourself.
+Just follow the printed schedule.

 Making It Stick

 Draw on your cards.
 Paper cards can’t play audio, which means you need another way to anchor pronunciation and meaning.
 Draw simple pictures—they don’t need to be good.
-Stick figures work fine.
 The act of drawing creates a visual memory that helps you recall the word later, and it works especially well for concrete nouns and action verbs.

 Try It This Week

 You don’t need to build the perfect box before you start.
-Grab any box, make eight dividers, and move your first 15 cards into Level 1 tomorrow morning.
+Grab any box, make eight dividers, and move your first 3 to 5 cards into Level 1 tomorrow morning.
 The system will teach you the rest as you go.